chef27615/webdb-i-challenge/README.md

     `UPDATE Customers SET PostCode = '11122' WHERE CustomerName = 'The Shire'; `

 - delete all customers that have no orders.
 Should delete 18 records.

+    `DELETE FROM Customers WHERE Customers.CustomerId NOT IN (SELECT CustomerId FROM Orders);`

 - list orders grouped by customer showing the number of orders per customer. _Rattlesnake Canyon Grocery_ should have 7 orders.

 - list customers names and the number of orders per customer.
 Sort the list by number of orders in descending order. _Ernst Handel_ should be at the top with 10 orders followed by _QUICK-Stop_, _Rattlesnake Canyon Grocery_ and _Wartian Herkku_ with 7 orders each.

 - list orders grouped by customer's city showing number of orders per city.
 Returns 58 Records with _Aachen_ showing 2 orders and _Albuquerque_ showing 7 orders.